Vincent-Projects/100DaysOfCode/logprogress.md

 # 2020, September 29
 I'm not writing log constant but i'm going to improve that.
 This week i started create a game with a friend.
 I also started to create my weight tracker website and make the login design.
 I'm proud of what i've done.

+# 2020, September 30
+Today i have connected the API to the React app and make the login form working.
+I also started understanding redux and react router dom.
+I struggled though, to manage the token into the localstorage.
+I think i moved too fast between subject, again my curiosity is too high in those moments.
+I'm then making a pause in weight tracker app project and continue my burger builder with udemy courses and online documentations.
+I need to master React with Redux and react router dom first and have a deep understanding of what is going on.
+I also plan to use zettelkasten for a better learning of what i do and also write some articles.

+# 2020, October 04
+Today i built the  home page for my portfolio.
+I coded 4 hours without thinking about the time that have passed.
+I built a responsive mobile first home page with a menu animated and a scroll effect on mobile to show the menu.